Monday, 29 May 2023

 My decision to move house was based on two things.
 The first thing was the fact that I’m turning 30 this year (in a few weeks to be exact!) and I just felt it was time to get my own home despite all the challenges I have with my health.
 The other factor was that back at my Dad and stepmum’s the house just medically wasn’t suitable and didn’t meet my needs and I was struggling to live there and I couldn’t have the adaptations I needed because it wasn’t my home to give permission for certain adaptations etc. to be installed.

 I was worried a lot about the idea of living alone because of my health but I just hoped I’d get the care and support I needed to enable me to live on my own.
-Thankfully I got the care hours I needed but I’m struggling to find PAs so I’m using a care agency at the moment.
+Thankfully I got the care hours I needed however I’m struggling to find additional PAs so I’m using a care agency at the moment.

 Since moving here I’m slowly getting the adaptations I need to live independently.
 This ranges from the grab rail next the bath so I can sit myself forward on my own I’ve also got one by the back door, I’ve also had a key safe installed and I’m waiting for a step for the back door.
 I’m also waiting for my OT (Occupational Therapist) to bring me things like a perching stool and I’ve bought other adaptations myself.